 Providing abundance while living within our means is a fundamental challenge of sustainability.
 How does the project provide "more with less"?
-Possibilities include "right sizing" the program, cost-effective design decisions, economic performance analysis, economic equity strategies, notable return-on-investment outcomes, contributing to local and disadvantaged economies, etc. Identify any additional first-cost investments and how they are anticipated to improve life-cycle costs and longer-term economic performance.
+Possibilities include "right sizing" the program, cost-effective design decisions, economic performance analysis, economic equity strategies, notable return-on-investment outcomes, contributing to local and disadvantaged economies, etc. Provide examples of how first cost and lifecycle cost information influenced design choices.
+Identify any additional first-cost investments and how they are anticipated to improve life-cycle costs and longer-term economic performance.